 Mathematics majors at UCI are trained to think critically and be quantitative problem-solvers.
 Whether you plan on continuing your education after obtaining your Bachelor's Degree (such as pursuing a Master's or a Doctorate) or plan to join the workforce and pursue a successful career, the Mathematics degree can help you with that.
 The Mathematics courses at UCI are of several kinds: courses preparatory to advanced work in mathematics, the exact sciences, and engineering; courses for students of the social and biological sciences; and courses for liberal arts students and those planning to enter the teaching field.

-One of the concentrations/specializations in Mathematical Biology, Mathematics for Economics, **Applied and Computational Mathematics, Mathematics for Education, and Mathematics for Education/Secondary Teaching Certification can each help you focus your elective courses, especially in your last two years.
+One of the concentrations/specializations in Mathematical Biology, Mathematical Finance, **Applied and Computational Mathematics, Mathematics for Education, and Mathematics for Education/Secondary Teaching Certification can each help you focus your elective courses, especially in your last two years.
 It is also a great way to make yourself more desirable post-graduation.

 The department offers an Honors Program for qualified students.
 This program involves honors level research and/or graduate level courses and often a written thesis, and is usually completed during the final year of study.